Mercedes A-Class hatchback

 Reliability ought to be good.
 Mercedes has a strong reputation in this area, although some of the A-Class’ interior plastics do let it down a bit.
 The car scored the full five stars in Euro NCAP's crash tests and comes with lots of safety equipment as standard.
 Highlights include a driver's knee airbag, fatigue monitoring, collision warning and electronic stability control.

-The Mercedes A-Class diesel has the best fuel economy in its class
+The Mercedes A-Class diesel range has impressive fuel economy

-Good to drive, but the Mercedes A-Class doesn’t engage its driver like the BMW 1 Series
+Good to drive, but the Mercedes A-Class doesn’t engage its driver like a BMW 1 Series

 Mercedes A-Class has a stylish interior, but can’t match the Audi A3 for quality